Getting a phone number in the Netherlands

 As in most countries, you can go for a prepaid card or a contract (abonnement in Dutch).
-The prepaid card allows you maximum control over how much you're going to spend as you need to 'top up' your credit regularly yourself; you can't rack up costs accidentally.
-It's easier to get a prepaid sim card and this is ideal if you're only staying for a short while.
-A contract is more convenient, however, and will probably be cheaper (especially if you can commit to a longer contract), but you'll get the bill afterwards.
+The prepaid card allows you maximum control over how much you are going to spend as you need to 'top up' your credit regularly yourself; you can't rack up costs accidentally.
+It's easier to get a prepaid sim card and this is ideal if you are only staying for a short while.
+A contract is more convenient, however, and will probably be cheaper (especially if you can commit to a longer contract), but you will get the bill afterwards.
 Also, because of the more permanent nature of a contract, there are more requirements.

 Requirements to get a contract

 While nearly anyone can get a prepaid card, there are a few things you need to get a mobile phone contract in the Netherlands:

 - Valid proof of identity (not a driving license)

 - Official bank statement from your Dutch bank

 - Dutch bank account

 Find out more about Dutch mobile telephony providers.